Amed Rosario Player Props: Dodgers vs. Rockies

-The Los Angeles Dodgers, including Amed Rosario and his .452 slugging percentage over his past 10 games, battle starter Austin Gomber and the Colorado Rockies at Dodger Stadium, Friday at 10:10 PM ET.
+On Saturday, Amed Rosario (.229 on-base percentage in past 10 games, 70 points below season-long percentage) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 9:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Rockies.
+In his previous game he had a one-hit performance (1-for-4) against the Rockies.

 Amed Rosario Game Info & Props vs. the Rockies